Meet Our Team

 Lucy Fine has over three decades of professional experience.
 She began her professional career as a registered nurse and midwife and then transitioned to team leader negotiating contracts for nurses.
 In private practice as a psychotherapist, group facilitator and later as an executive leadership coach she has worked in global companies, healthcare, government and not-for-profit organizations, as well as in the national science laboratories.

 For the past 18 years Lucy has been coaching individuals and teams to achieve high-performance decision-making and competency dealing with the emotions contributing to team collaboration.
-The foundation of her work is a system-centered approach, providing clients with a developmental map to negotiate for clarity, accountability and commitment.
+The foundation of her work is a system-centered approach, providing clients with a developmental map for clarity, accountability and commitment.
 Fostering emotional and collaborative intelligence, she facilitates mastery in leading difficult conversations and enhancing embodied leadership and skillful presence.
 In addition, she attributes much of her own expert skill to decades of martial arts, yoga and somatic-mindfulness training.